-T 1 • Float stops, chains, or other devices must be used to provide ≥2.5-foot clearance between the bottom of the float and the substrate during all tides Temporary buoys, markers, floats, etc. for recreational use during specific events at Corps reservoirs.
-The reservoir manager must approve each buoy or marker individually.
-The placement of aids to navigation and regulatory markers which are approved by and installed in accordance with the requirements of the U.S. Coast Guard.
-(See 33 CFR 66, Chapter I, subchapter C).
-Structures, buoys, floats and other devices placed within anchorage or fleeting areas to facilitate moorage of vessels where such areas have been established for that purpose by the U.S. Coast Guard, provided: Placement in the area is away from vegetated shallows If the above isn't possible, proper/eco-friendly moorings are used so chains or other connections don't rest on the bottom in veg. shallows. • Float stops, chains, or other devices must be used to provide ≥2.5-foot clearance between the bottom of the float and the substrate during all tides Scientific measurement devices, and small weirs and flumes constructed primarily to record water quantity and velocity provided the discharge of fill is limited to 10 cubic yards.
-No work may restrict movement of aquatic species or potentially threaten to impact or entangle sea turtles or marine mammals in near-coastal waters.
-Fish and wildlife harvesting devices and activities such as pound nets, crab traps, crab dredging, eel pots, lobster traps, duck blinds, clam and oyster digging, shellfish seeding, and small fish attraction devices such as open water fish concentrators (sea kites, etc.).
-Provided: no hazard to navigation; activity is not in wetlands or sites that support submerged vegetation (including sites where submerged aquatic vegetation is determined to exist, but may not be present in a given year).
-This does not authorize artificial reefs or impoundments and semi-impoundments of waters of the U.S. for the culture or holding of motile species such as lobster, or the use of covered oyster trays or clam racks.
-Survey activities including core sampling, seismic exploratory operations, plugging of seismic shot holes, other exploratory-type bore holes and oil and gas test wells, soil survey and sampling, and historic resources surveys.
-Discharges and structures associated with the recovery of historic resources are not authorized.
-Drilling and the discharge of excavated material from test wells for oil and gas exploration are not authorized.
-Fill placed for roads, pads and other similar activities is not authorized, nor is any permanent structure.
+MINIMUM PROJECTS MINOR & MAJOR PROJECTS IP g) MISC.
+Activities not regulated by the DES Wetlands Bureau, formerly authorized under the Structures/work in or affecting tidal or navigable waters EIS Nationwide Permit Program and listed in Appendix A of this document. that are not defined under any other headings.
+Includes require but is not limited to utility lines, aerial transmission lines, by the Temporary oil spill cleanup structures and fill. pipelines, outfalls, boat ramps, bridges, tunnels and horizontal directional drilling activities seaward of the Corps.
+Temporary buoys, markers, floats, etc. for recreational use during specific events, provided: MHW line. • They are in place for no more than 30 days and are removed within 15 days after use is discontinued.
+Water-Based Renewable Energy Generation Pilot Projects: Structures and work in • Proper/eco-friendly moorings must be used so chains or other connections don't rest on the bottom for buoys, floats and vessels located over vegetated shallows15 Navigable waters of the U.S. and discharges of dredged or fill material into waters of the U.S. for the construction, expansion, modification, or removal of water-based wind • Float stops, chains, or other devices must be used to provide ≥2.5-foot clearance between the bottom of the float and the substrate during all tides or hydrokinetic renewable energy generation pilot projects and their attendant features.
+Attendant features may include, but are not limited to, land-based collection and Temporary buoys, markers, floats, etc. for recreational use during specific events at Corps reservoirs.
+The reservoir manager must approve each buoy or marker individually. distribution facilities, control facilities, roads, parking lots, and stormwater management facilities.
+For the purposes of this PGP, the term "pilot project" means an experimental project where the renewable energy generation units will The placement of aids to navigation and regulatory markers which are approved by and installed in accordance with the requirements of the U.S. Coast Guard.
+(See 33 CFR 66, Chapter I, subchapter C). be monitored to collect information on their performance and environmental effects at the project site.
+Structures, buoys, floats and other devices placed within anchorage or fleeting areas to JE PGP - A ppendix A 7 A August 2 facilitate moorage of vessels where such areas have been established by the U.S. Coast Guard, provided: Placement in the area is away from vegetated shallows If the above isn't possible, proper/eco-friendly moorings are used connections don't rest on the bottom in veg. shallows15.
+Float stops, chains, or other devices must be used to provide ≥2.5 between the bottom of the float and the substrate during all tides -foot clearance Scientific measurement devices, and small weirs and flumes constru- record water quantity and velocity provided the discharge of fill is 1 yards.
+No work may restrict movement of aquatic species or potent impact or entangle sea turtles or marine mammals in near-coastal w imited to 10 cubic tially threaten to Survey activities including core sampling, seismic exploratory oper seismic shot holes, other exploratory-type bore holes and oil and ga survey and sampling, and historic resources surveys.
+Discharges and associated with the recovery of historic resources are not authorized discharge of excavated material from test wells for oil and gas explo- authorized.
+Fill placed for roads, pads and other similar activities is as test wells, soil d structures d.
+Drilling and the oration are not is any permanent structure. ,